Core Humanitarian Standard Training of Trainer

 Course format

-The course will be delivered across 6 weeks and will involve 22 to 24 hours study time.
-This includes six remotely facilitated sessions of 3 hours each and 4 team exercises, lasting 1 to 1.5 hour each.
-Participants are expected to commit time for team work.
+The course will be delivered across 3 weeks and will involve 22 hours study time.
+This includes six remotely facilitated sessions of 3 hours each and 4 team exercises, lasting around 1 hour each.
+Participants are expected to commit time for teamwork.

 Pre-workshop assignments and background reading

-Participants are asked to (re)read the Core Humanitarian Standard and the accompanying Guidance Notes & Indicators.
-Participants are invited to complete the CHS elearning course (about 2 hours) if they wish to revise their knowledge of the CHS before starting the workshop.
+Participants are asked to (re)read the 2024 Core Humanitarian Standard and Verification Guide.
+Participants are invited to complete the CHS e-learning course (about 2 hours) if they wish to revise their knowledge of the CHS before starting the workshop.

 Learning outcomes